'Are you Sebastian’s father?' Korda, 20, takes on idol Nadal - WHIZ News

 Petr sounded just as delighted about what comes next.

-“It’s great he’s playing Nadal in his living room, his court,” Petr said from Bradenton, Florida, where he woke up at dawn to watch Sebastian on TV, then changed the channel in the afternoon to watch two older daughters, Nelly and Jessica, play in an LPGA event in New Jersey.
+“It’s great he’s playing Nadal in his living room, his court,” Petr said from Bradenton, Florida, where he woke up at dawn to watch Sebastian on TV, then changed the channel in the afternoon to watch two older daughters, Jessica, 27, and Nelly, 22, play in an LPGA Tour event in New Jersey.
 “What better place to play him, to see him (up) close, to see what this player can do, to learn about the game?
 I’m looking forward to it.”

+After finishing her round, Jessica said she and Nelly were texting Sebastian during his rain delay and are keeping tabs on his matches, which isn’t all that easy considering the 6-hour time difference between the U.S. East Coast and France.

+Noting her brother has a picture of himself, from “when he was a little kid,” with Nadal, Jessica said “it’s always amazing to be able to play with your idols, somebody that he’s looked up to.”

 In addition to Dad’s genes and advice, Sebastian and his sisters got plenty from Mom, too: Regina was No. 26 in the WTA rankings.